 When Marijuana is taken, it causes the body to increase dopamine production, also known as ‘the happy hormone’.
-This gives the user intense feelings of euphoria and relaxation, known as a ‘high’.
-As the effects of the drug wear off, their dopamine levels start to drop again, and often fall lower than they were previously.
-This causes a person to take more Marijuana to get the previous high that they experienced.
 In time, they build up a tolerance to the drug, meaning that they have to use more to experience any kind of happy effect.
 It is also likely that withdrawal symptoms will be experienced if the drug is not taken on a regular basis.

 - Feeling extremely relaxed and calm